National Consultation of Organizations from Suriname in the Netherlands: Objective

 LOSON and SAWO were progressive and democratic organizations.
 These organizations were also anti-imperialist towards the American and Dutch business community in Suriname.
 Its members therefore supported the labor and popular movements in Suriname for the introduction of democracy, Suriname independence and social progress.
 The activities of LOSON and SAWO have spread over a wide field, including the development of Surinamese popular culture, work, education, housing and health.

 Publications

-From June 1987 to 1991, SAWO published the 'Kon Na Wan!'
+From June 1987 to 1991, SAWO published Kon Na Wan!.
 The magazine only described news related to SAWO interests and actions.
 In 1989, SAWO also published a book about Anton de Kom, one of the forerunners of the communist and anti-colonist movements in Suriname.

 'Mokro' and 'Mokro dekati' were periodicals of the Communist Party of Suriname.
 Members of LOSON and SAWO regularly contributed to the publication of these magazines, among other things, writing articles and conducting interviews.
 The first monthly edition of 'Mokro' was published in August 1979.
 The first edition of the daily edition of 'Mokro dekati' was published on February 27, 1980.